 After symposia are accepted and the scheduling for the meeting is underway, cancellations and schedule changes are very disruptive to planning of any given meeting.
 Thus, symposium organizers should obtain firm commitments from as many of their invited speakers as possible before submitting their proposal.

-Organizers will be informed of their session’s time and date by July 31, 2021.
-Symposia may be scheduled for any live session schedule during the three days of the event.
+Organizers will be informed of their session’s time and date by July 31, 2023.
+Symposia may be scheduled for any day schedule during the three days of the event.
 Organizers should inform their invited speakers that scheduling on any day of the conference is possible when asking speakers to commit to the session.
 We cannot schedule or move a session at the discretion of availability of a given speaker.

 Communication with Speakers